 The Alps dominate more than two-thirds of Switzerland's territory and this beautiful scenery, coupled with the county's modern cities, provides plenty for you to explore in your free time.
 As a multilingual nation you'll also be well placed to pick up a second or third language, which is sure to impress on your CV.

 The Swiss economy is built on a strong foundation of highly skilled workers.
-Although the country is best known for its cheese and chocolate, half of all Swiss export revenue is created by the mechanical/electrical engineering and chemistry sectors.
+Although the country is best known for its watches, cheese and chocolate, half of all Swiss export revenue is created by the mechanical, electrical engineering and chemistry sectors.
 Major industries include micro-technology, biotechnology and pharmaceuticals, banking and insurance, and tourism.
 The service sector employs the largest number of people.

 Search for jobs in Switzerland at:

 - Jobs.ch - available in English, German and French.

 How to get a job in Switzerland

 To apply for a job in Switzerland you'll need a CV, cover letter and educational certificates.
 You should write your application in the language of the job advert/company, be that German, French or Italian, unless specifically asked to submit your application in English.